-On June 2, 2016, the FERC accepted, but established hearing and settlement judge procedures for, 63 March 31 filings by Emera Maine in which Emera Maine sought authorization to recover certain merger-related costs viewed by the FERC's Office of Enforcement's Division of Audits and Accounting ("DAA") to be subject to the conditions of the orders authorizing Emera Maine's acquisition of, and ultimate merger with, Maine Public Service ("Merger Conditions").
+On June 2, 2016, the FERC accepted, but established hearing and settlement judge procedures for,48 March 31 filings by Emera Maine in which Emera Maine sought authorization to recover certain mergerrelated costs viewed by the FERC's Office of Enforcement's Division of Audits and Accounting ("DAA") to be subject to the conditions of the orders authorizing Emera Maine's acquisition of, and ultimate merger with, Maine Public Service ("Merger Conditions").
 As previously reported, the Merger Conditions imposed a hold harmless requirement, and required a compliance filing demonstrating fulfillment of that requirement, should Emera Maine seek to recover transaction-related costs through any transmission rate.
-Following its recent audit of Emera Maine, DAA found that Emera Maine "inappropriately included the costs of four merger-related capital initiatives in its formula rate recovery mechanisms" and "did not properly record certain merger-related expenses incurred to consummate the merger transaction to appropriate non-operating expense accounts as required by [FERC] regulations [and] inappropriately included costs of merger-related activities through its formula rate recovery mechanisms" without first making a compliance filing as required by the merger orders.
+Following its recent audit of Emera Maine, DAA found that Emera Maine "inappropriately included the costs of four mergerrelated capital initiatives in its formula rate recovery mechanisms" and "did not properly record certain merger-related expenses incurred to consummate the merger transaction to appropriate non-operating expense accounts as required by [FERC] regulations [and] inappropriately included costs of merger-related activities through its formula rate recovery mechanisms" without first making a compliance filing as required by the merger orders.

-In the June 2 Order, the FERC found that the Compliance Filings raise issues of material fact that could not be resolved based on the record, and are more appropriately addressed in the hearing and settlement judge procedures.64 The FERC reiterated several points with respect to transaction-related cost recovery explained in prior FERC orders and provided guidance on other transaction-related cost recovery points.65 The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and will hold the hearing in abeyance pending the outcome of settlement judge procedures.66 The separate compliance filing dockets were consolidated for the purposes of settlement, hearing and decision.67
+In the June 2 Order, the FERC found that the Compliance Filings raise issues of material fact that could not be resolved based on the record, and are more appropriately addressed in the hearing and settlement judge procedures.49 The FERC reiterated several points with respect to transaction-related cost recovery explained in prior FERC orders and provided guidance on other transaction-related cost recovery points.50 The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and will hold the hearing in abeyance pending the outcome of settlement judge procedures.51 The separate compliance filing dockets were consolidated for the purposes of settlement, hearing and decision.52

 Settlement Judge Procedures.
 ALJ John Dring is the settlement judge for these proceedings.
 A first settlement conference was held on June 29; a second settlement conference, October 25.
-A third settlement conference is scheduled for November 22, 2016.
+A third settlement conference, scheduled for November 22, 2016, was cancelled and subsequently held on December 1.
+Also since the last Report, Judge Dring issued a report recommending that settlement judge procedures be continued.
 If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).